 Dravidian Monuments, Hampi

-Dotted with hills and valleys, Hampi holds the evocative ruins of magnificent Dravidian monuments.
+Dotted with hills and valleys, Hampi holds the evocative ruins of magnificent Dravidian monuments, one of the most famous historical sites in India.
 It is comprised of 500 plus monuments, including stunning temples, basements of palaces, and remnants of aquatic structures, antique market streets, royal pavilions, bastions, royal platforms, treasury architectures and several other places to visit.
 Even in its ruined state, the place appeals thousands of tourists to explore its historical significance.

 Mahabodhi Temple, Bodh Gaya